bermarte/js-study-guide/planning/development-strategy.md

 - This user story is developed on branch `index`.
 - This branch is merged to `master` branch after completion.
-* Index page consists of a brief introduction on java script (history, importances,uses)
+* Index page consists of a brief introduction on java script (history, importances, uses)
 * `Index.HTML` Consist of necessary html codes and `style.css` for style codes

 ## 3.Variables and data types

 Assigned to kemy

 * Create a branch ` variables `
 * Write the codes in `variables.html` and `style.css`
 * Cover the topics
-   * let, const, variable,swap,temp, compare,assert
+   * let, const, variable, swap, temp, compare, assert

 ## 4. Logical and Arithmatic operations

 Assigned to Bermarte

  * Create a branch ` operations `
  *  Write the codes in `operations.html` and `style.css`
  * Cover the topics
-   * and,or,not,arithmatic,conditions
+   * and, or, not, arithmetic, conditions

 ## 5. Loops

 Assigned to Divya

   * Create a branch ` loops `
   * Write the codes in ` loops.html ` and `style.css`
   * Cover the topics
-      * while,break,continue,for,increment,decrement
+      * while, break, continue, for, increment, decrement

  ## 6.Functions